top of page

 Hyperbilirubinemia

-• Hyperbilirubinemia is characterized by elevated bilirubin levels in the blood.
+• Hyperbilirubinemia is characterized by an elevated concentration of bilirubin in the bloodstream.
+It arises due to either:

 Jaundice